arthur-vilela/PP2-emotion-match/README.md

 ### Wireframes

 - The website layout is highly simple and centralized.
 Divs with curved edges were chosen to give a lighter mood to the game.
 Simple design also helps with clarity and navigation.
-All buttons are acessible with your thumb closer to the bottom of the page, which can be useful for users with large cellphones.
+All buttons are accessible with your thumb closer to the bottom of the page, which can be useful for users with large cellphones.

     #### Home page mobile